 Where Starlink works right now.

-Starlink covers 75+ countries as of 2026, with more than 10 million subscribers worldwide.
-Service quality varies by market.
+Starlink is live in 100+ countries and territories as of 2026, serving more than 10 million subscribers worldwide.
+Service quality varies a lot by market.
 Here is the current picture, broken down by tier, with the official availability check at the bottom.

 The four availability tiers